LeTanada/chingusoloprojecttickybot/README.md

 # **Project TickyBot**

 ## **Overview**
-Project TickyBot was developed and submitted as a Tier 1 Solo Project for Chingu Voyage 19.
+Project TickyBot was developed and submitted as the Tier 1 pre-work (Solo Project) for Chingu Voyage 19.
 The aim of the project was to develop a landing page using html, css and vanilla javascript.

 ## **Features**
 * This project describes how teams can manage their support tickets inside Slack.